RayWhit/SQL_Performance/Readme.md

 # Notes
 Notes for getting all containers set up correctly.

+## Postgres
+Use container ip address as host.

+### Done
+Runs
+can connect to pgadmin
+created database "data"

 ## Cockroachdb

-After running dokcer compose, run: "docker exec -it roach1 ./cockroach init --insecure" for one-time initialization.
+After running dokcer compose, run:

+"docker exec -it roach1 ./cockroach --host=roach1:26357 init --insecure"

+for one-time initialization.
 Even if you add or remove a node you don't have to run this again as long as the database is running.

 Use "docker exec -it roach1 grep 'node starting' cockroach-data/logs/cockroach.log -A 11" to check the startup parameters of the cluster.